AvaProtocol/EigenLayer-AVS/docs/operator.md

 export OPERATOR_ECDSA_KEY_PASSWORD=
 ```

-Now, we can start the registration process.
+Now, we can start the registration process by running our `ap-avs` AVS release binary.

 ```
 ap-avs register --config=./config/operator.yaml